 To better understand how the geometry of the Stewart platform impacts the translational mobility, two configurations are compared with struts oriented vertically (Figure 2.2a) and struts oriented horizontally (Figure 2.2b).
-The vertically oriented struts lead to greater stroke in the horizontal direction and reduced stroke in the vertical direction (Figure 2.2c).
-Conversely, horizontal oriented struts provide more stroke in the vertical direction.
+The vertically oriented struts configuration leads to greater stroke in the horizontal direction and reduced stroke in the vertical direction (Figure 2.2c).
+Conversely, horizontal oriented struts configuration provides more stroke in the vertical direction.

 It may seem counterintuitive that less stroke is available in the direction of the struts.
 This phenomenon occurs because the struts form a lever mechanism that amplifies the motion.
-The amplification factor increases when the struts have a high angle with the direction of motion and equals one when aligned with the direction of motion.
+The amplification factor increases when the struts have a high angle with the direction of motion and equals one (i.e. is minimal) when aligned with the direction of motion.